 Given the assortment of loan types available on the market, there shouldn’t be any reason to take out a personal loan for a down payment.

 In fact, there are even some home loan options that require no money down at all.
-TCHFH Lending, Inc. provides a loan that not only allows borrowers to bypass the down payment altogether, it's set at a fixed, low-interest rate of only 3%.
+TCHFH Lending, Inc. provides a loan that allows borrowers to bypass the down payment altogether, and it's set at a fixed interest rate of 3.0%, 3.0418% APR.